augustluhrs/Twitch_Plays_God/README.md

     - [ ] create separate todo/changelog and update readme
     - [ ] design document with standards
     - [ ] prettier / ESLint?
 - [ ] "use strict" for debugging? https://eloquentjavascript.net/08_error.html
 - [ ] standard toFixed/parseFloat across board https://modernweb.com/what-every-javascript-developer-should-know-about-floating-points/
 - [ ] needs some sort of new theming...

+DB breakdown:
+- Ecosystem Essentials:
+    - Supply (Food):
+        - amount
+        - pos
+    - Corpses
+        - pos
+        - r
+    - Critters (critter db has all static props like DNA, but eco has the mutable variables)
+        - pos
+        - id
+        - life
+        - timers
+- Critters
+    - everything static, and mutables get updated on backup (donations, timers, life)
+    - what happens if there's a crash and back-ups conflict? reset to last non-conflict?
+- Funds
+    - orgs, donations
+- Users
+    - name, id,

 **Jan 2021 Update**
 - [X] ~~finish this list~~